 - Identify costs, benefits, impacts and risks for an option in a business case

-The BCS exam in Business Analysis Practice is taken on the afternoon of the last day of this course.
+The BCS exam in Business Analysis Practice is taken on the afternoon of the last day of classroom courses, or for self-study at an exam only session.
 The format for the examination is a one hour written open book examination based on a business scenario with 15 minutes reading time.